 Finally, you need to pull together a remarketing list.
 In straightforward words, this is all about targeting customers who once visited or bought from your store.
 There are two different types of remarketing strategies.
 One, you can opt for dynamic remarketing.
 This is where you send advertisements based on their previous searches.
 Google relies on the details you enter in the Merchant Center for building this strategy.

 On the whole, Google Shopping Ads is here to help you promote your online store.
 This platform is much different from traditional advertisements.
-Much of the work required is handled by Google and its algorithms when you make use of “Google Shopping Ads and Campaigns.”
-Amid a pandemic, where more and more users are buying online, you can leverage the benefits of Google Shopping to see some revenue.
+Much of the work required is handled by Google and its algorithms when using “Google Shopping Ads and Campaigns.”
+Amid a pandemic, where more and more users are buying online, you can leverage Google Shopping’s benefits to see some revenue.

 - Beginners Guide to Google Shopping Ads